Winifred Copperwheat

 Winifred May Copperwheat (10 October 1905 – 23 February 1976) was an English classical viola player and teacher.

-She studied under English violist Lionel Tertis at the Royal Academy of Music.
+In 1921 she was awarded the Dove Scholarship to study violin at the Royal Academy of Music with Spencer Dyke.
+At the RAM she was encouraged by the principal, Sir John Blackwood McEwen to concentrate on the viola, which she then studied with Lionel Tertis.
 Tertis later said after one of her recitals, that she had "played like an angel".

 As soloist, she gave the premiere performance of several works, including: